 What happens when parents can’t co-parent?

-When parents can’t co-parent it creates conflict and stress for the children.
-Legal consequences are possible including court ordered co-parenting classes, mediation or even restricted contact between uncooperative parents.
-In extreme cases of bad co-parenting the court may modify custody orders to protect the child’s best interest.
+When parents fail to co-parent, it creates conflict and stress for children.
+Courts may order co-parenting classes, mediation, or restricted contact for the uncooperative parent.
+In severe cases, judges may modify custody orders to protect the child’s best interests.

 What are the rules for child custody in Texas?